Welcome to the ASCINA Germany chapter!

 The goal of this chapter is to support, promote and facilitate the interaction and collaboration of Austrian scientists and scholars between North America, Germany, and Austria.

 Since its inception in November 2010 regular meetings of the Chapter Germany take place monthly at varying locations with a fast growing number of participants.
 Traditionally, events start with a lecture of one of the ASCINAten followed by a social gathering at one of the local restaurants or pubs.

-A series of special events entitled “Schlossgespraeche” with preeminent Austrian Scientists talking about their unique career paths will be initiated in Fall of 2011.
+A series of special events entitled “Kamingespräche” with preeminent Austrian Scientists talking about their unique career paths was initiated in October 2011.

 If you are interested in joining us, please contact us!
 We are looking forward to meet you and add you to our mailing list to keep you informed about our activities!

 Angelika Riemer (President): firstname.lastname@example.org